Capital Gains Tax Report

 Running the CGT Report

-- Choose your sale allocation method for each shareholding by clicking the ‘Change Sale Allocation Method’ link at the top of the report.
+- Choose your sale allocation method for each shareholding by clicking the ‘Change Sale Allocation Method’ link at the top right hand side of the report.
 You can experiment with different sale allocation methods in order to optimise your CGT position.
-Refer to the Sale Allocation Methods section below for a detailed description of the different sale allocation methods available.
+Refer to the Sale Allocation Methods section below for a detailed description of the different sale allocation methods available

 - Once your sale allocations are set correctly, use the Lock button at the bottom of the report to save the sale allocations for the period.
 This means that you can alter the sale allocation methods again in the next reporting period without invalidating the CGT result for a previous period.